MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Gererate-Infrastructure-As-Code-Documentation.md

 ```

-We can use the strings to out-put these to a file or concat them into a bigger string incorporating more information.
+We can use the strings to output into a file or concat them into a bigger string incorporating more information.
 For now this is a good baseline to extend on it.
-The output can be save to a file using `Out-File`.
+The output can be saved to a file using `Out-File`.

 ```powershell
 ./New-Readme.ps1 | Out-File Documentation.md